How to present leadership experience on your resume (for engineers and technical professionals)

 Final advice

-Strong leadership CVs don’t announce leadership.
+Strong leadership resumes don’t announce leadership.

 They demonstrate it.

-Show how you guide teams, influence outcomes and take responsibility and hiring managers will see you as a leader before they ever meet you.
+Show how you guide teams, influence outcomes, and take responsibility — and hiring managers will see you as a leader before they ever meet you.